12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 10. Not Knowing Your Home Has Galvanized Steel Pipes

 Thousands of homes in Portland and Oregon City built before 1970 were plumbed with galvanized steel pipes that are still in service today.
-These pipes corrode from the inside out, narrowing over time until they fail.
+These pipes corrode from the inside out, gradually narrowing until they fail.
+Look for rust-colored water in the morning, low water pressure across the whole house, and a history of pinhole leaks.
+Partial patching is temporary.
+Whole-home re-piping is the only permanent fix, and it restores full water pressure along with peace of mind.

 Estimated cost if ignored: Pipe failure and water damage average $3,000 to $12,000.
 Full re-piping costs $4,000 to $15,000.